9231058/curly-octo-journey/README.md

-# curly-octo-journey
+# Learning C++ is hard

+## Introduction

-How to use Eclipse for writing C++ codes when you are lonely
+First summer of the university and I decided to use Eclipse and write C++ codes to have fun.
+These are the project written on that golden times.